cescoffier/Commons-Image-IO/README.md

     Image img3 = new Image(myBytes);

 The library determined automatically the format of the image.
-It can also wraps a {{BufferedImage}}.
+It can also wraps a _BufferedImage_.
 However, the format must be specified:

     Image img4 = new Image(myBufferedImage, Format.PNG)